 You only need a few ingredients to roast sweet potatoes.

-- First, you need good sweet potatoes.
-Good sweet potatoes are unblemished and they feel a little heavy for their size, which , means they're not old and dried out.
+- You need good sweet potatoes.
+Sweet potatoes are unblemished and feel a little heavy for their size.

-- Olive oil.
-You can also use avocado oil, coconut oil, or ghee.
+- Olive oil or you can sub avocado oil, coconut oil, or ghee.
 Keep it healthy 😊

 - Salt and pepper